Jakarta Servlet: History

 The Java Servlet API was first publicly announced at the inaugural JavaOne conference in May 1996.
 About two months after the announcements at the conference, the first public implementation was made available on the JavaSoft website.
 This was the first alpha of the Java Web Server (JWS; then known by its codename Jeeves) which would eventually be shipped as a product on June 5, 1997.

 In his blog on java.net, Sun veteran and GlassFish lead Jim Driscoll details the history of servlet technology.
 James Gosling first thought of servlets in the early days of Java, but the concept did not become a product until December 1996 when Sun shipped JWS.
-This was before what is now the Jakarta EE was made into a specification.
+This was before what is now Jakarta EE was made into a specification.

 The Servlet1 specification was created by Pavni Diwanji while she worked at Sun Microsystems, with version 1.0 finalized in June 1997.
 Starting with version 2.2, the specification was developed under the Java Community Process.